alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-and-user-interfaces-with-godot-course/index.md

 ## (Almost) everything that you are going to learn:

 -   Godot Nodes and Scenes fundamentals.
-Understand what are **Godot’s Game Objects and Components in depth**.
+Understand what are **Godot's Game Objects and Components in depth**.
 -   Godot Control Nodes and UI fundamentals including margins, anchors, layouts, **responsive layouts, aspect ratios** and more
--   How to understand Godot’s **Container Nodes, Automatic UI Placement and Size Flags**
+-   How to understand Godot's **Container Nodes, Automatic UI Placement and Size Flags**
 -   How to create Big User Interface Screens with Godot that are also responsive for different screen sizes and aspect ratios.
 -   How to create your own **custom UI widgets, expand and inherit them** (custom Control Nodes and Scenes)
 -   How to create an **infinite scrolling container and grids of items, how to split it by pages and how to animate it dynamically**